[ Printer Friendly Version ] [ Report Abuse ]

 "Dezzy, you're a princess.
 You've got better things to do than learn the names of your stable hands."

 "Like what?
-Learn how to crusty and have a proper conversation?
+Learn how to curtsy and have a proper conversation?
 Heed my father's every whim?
-Some days I wish I could just run away and keep running until my legs wouldn't carry me anymore."
+Some days I wish I could just run away and keep running until my legs wouldn't carry me anymore," she admitted.

-Godric took a breath before speaking.
+Godric took a breath before speaking, thinking about what he wanted to say.
 "I can't say I've ever been in the same situation, but I can say that your father cares about you."

-"I- I suppose I never thought of it that way," she admitted, smiling when she thought of her father helping people.
+"I- I suppose I never thought of it that way," she said, smiling when she thought of her father helping people.

 "No, but my sister Clara has."

 "I wish I could read some of them.
-Although if I were a princess, I wouldn't want one of my stable hands going through my library after he's been out with horses all day."
+Although if I were a princess, I wouldn't want one of my stable hands going through my library after he's been out with horses all day," Godric said as he turned back to her, brown eyes twinkling.

-"Godric, I hope you know that I don't think of you as just a stable hand."
+"Godric, I hope you know that I don't think of you as just a stable hand," Dezzy said softly.

 "Oh?
 Then how do you think of me?" he said with a playful smirk.